abbott567/blog/src/posts/ive-stopped-calling-myself-vegan/content.md

 ---
 title: I've stopped calling myself vegan
-permalink: '/blog/{{title|slugify}}/'
+date: 2018-01-26
+dateModified: 2018-01-26
+tags:
+  - mental-health
 meta:
   description: >-
     Being vegan, and the mental health toll that comes with it.
+eleventyComputed:
+  permalink: '/blog/ive-stopped-calling-myself-vegan/'
+  imgPath: '/posts/ive-stopped-calling-myself-vegan/images'
+  meta:
     image:
+      name: 'share-image'
+      extension: 'jpg'
-    href: /images/share-image-1.jpg
+      href: '{{imgPath}}/{{name}}.{{extension}}'
-    alt: Craig Abbott talking at a conference.
-date: 2018-01-26
-dateModified: 2018-01-26
-tags:
-  - mental-health
+      alt: "A collection of vegetables and leaves on a black background."
   excerpt: |
     My new years resolution for 2017 was to move on from vegetarian and to become a legitimate vegan.

     Now, 12 months later, my new years resolution for 2018 is to no longer call myself a vegan at all.
 ---

 # {{title}}